merenlab/anvio.org/help/main/programs/anvi-script-add-default-collection/index.md

 ---
 layout: program
 title: anvi-script-add-default-collection
 excerpt: An anvi'o program.
-A script to add a &#x27;DEFAULT&#x27; collection in an anvi&#x27;o pan or profile database with a bin named &#x27;EVERYTHING&#x27; that describes all items available in the profile database.
+A script to add a &#x27;DEFAULT&#x27; collection in an anvi&#x27;o pan or profile database with either (1) a single bin that describes all items available in the profile database, or (2) as many bins as there are items in the profile database wher every item has it.
 categories: [anvio]
 comments: false
 redirect_from: /m/anvi-script-add-default-collection